 - Step 3: define each grade label for your Grading Scale.

 - Step 5 (Optional): use an existing Grading Scale for another class.

-Step 1: select Tools from the Home page or Gradebook.
+Step 1: select Class Tools from the Navigation Menu or Gradebook.

-After you have created your class, you can create a Grading Scale for that class.
-To do this, mouse over your class on the Home page under Class & Student Management and select Tools.
+Or, mouse over your class on the Dashboard page under Class & Student Management and select Tools.

-The Class Details page appears.
-You can also get there by selecting Gradebook > choosing a class from the drop-down menu > and clicking Tools.
+You can also get there from your Gradebook.
+Choose a class from the drop-down menu and then select Class Settings & Tools.

 Step 2: enter a name for your Grading Scale.

 The Class Tools page appears.
 Select Grading Scale and then select + New grading scale.
 Enter a Grading Scale name.